vkSegfault/vkSegfault.github.io/_posts/2021-08-06-simd-comp-cpp-cshart-rust.md

 ### Compiler flags

 One more thing worth mentioning are compiler flags.
-While CLR doesn't need anything for C++ and Rust to do, For GCC (unless it's SSE which doesn't need any flags) we need to pass **-mavx** or **-march=native**.
+While CLR doesn't need anything, compilers for C++ and Rust must provide information what characteristics of CPU we want to activate.
+For GCC (unless it's SSE which can be compiled right away) we need to pass **-mavx** or **-march=native**.
 Rustc on the other hand needs specific rustflags in .cargo/config.toml:
 ```toml
 [build]
 rustflags = [ "-C", "target-feature=+avx,+avx2" ]